 Finland is famed for the results it achieves in its education system: which it does not by chasing results, but by prioritizing equal education opportunities for all. “ Regardless of a person’s gender, background, or social welfare status,” said Krista Kiuru, then Finland’s minister of education and science, “everyone should have an equal chance to make the most of their skills.”
 The result is a country that makes the top 5 for social mobility, according to the OECD.

 10. Try kalsarikännit

 With so much effort going on to create a progressive society it’d be easy to assume that Finns are go-go-go the whole time.
 Not quite.
 The Finns are smart enough to know that sometimes the best thing you can do is stay in and do nothing.
 Hence why the Finnish vocabulary includes the word “kalsarikaännit”, or “the feeling when you are going to get drunk at home, alone in your underwear with no intention of going out.”
 Sometimes the smartest thing you can do is stay in, switch off Twitter and disconnect from the world (while listening to our podcast episode on Finnish alcohol culture).

 There we go.
 To put it in the words of Tom Puukko, Co-Founder of Feathr: “Finland is the most wonderful place to live: and that’s no accident.
 It’s come about through hard work to create a society that lives by rules of tolerance, fairness, community, decency and respecting others and the environment.
 Finns are known for being humble, but we think if the world lived a bit more like Finland then the world would be a better place.
 Whatever you think of the policies of Trump and Putin, they hold power in the world: so we hope they can take something from Finland that encourages them to wield that power for good.”

-Needless to say, we agree with Tom’s sentiments although based on their acheivements so far, we’re not hold our breath.
+Needless to say, we agree with Tom’s sentiments although based on their achievements so far, we’re not holding our breath.